 The development of a regular meditation practice can be extremely helpful in deepening an awareness of the essentially spacious quality of consciousness that always exists within and beyond the constrains of our conditioned patterns.
 It can also afford us the opportunity to gaze at the essentially fluid nature of all experience.
 This may be a bit unsettling at first because the thrust of our ego conditioning is to "nail down" a fixed reality.

 Believe it or not, that may be the easy part.

-As the Practice unfolds, more and more, we are able to clearly discern the difference between knowing and thinking that we know.
+As the Practice unfolds, more and more, we are able to more clearly discern the difference between knowing and thinking that we know.
 As we become more aware of our actual experience, time and time again we will witness directly how often our assumptions stem from conclusions previously drawn (ranging in time from the moment before, to as far back as early childhood), and that these preconceptions then actually obstruct our ability to see and respond appropriately to the situations that present themselves.
 In time, we develop the ability to catch this as it happens in the here and now.
-With Practice, more and more, we are able to then drop it and open to what Korean Zen Master Seung Sahn called "Don't Know Mind."
-Moment to moment, we simply open to what is.
+With Practice, more and more, we are able to just drop it -- and open to what Korean Zen Master Seung Sahn called "Don't Know Mind."

 Life gets a lot easier when that happens.